TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

-Target Ticket – if you do not wish to receive Target Ticket promotional e-mails, contact privacy@rovicorp.com to opt out.
+Target Ticket – if you do not wish to receive Target Ticket promotional e-mails, you have the ability to unsubscribe via the opt out link included in each Target Ticket promotional e-mail .
 This opt out only applies to Target Ticket promotional e-mails.

-You also have the ability to unsubscribe to Target Ticket promotional e-mails via the opt out link included in each Target Ticket promotional e-mail.

 Sharing with Other Companies (for their marketing purposes)

 If you do not wish us to share the personal information we have collected with other unaffiliated companies (for their marketing purposes), contact us or call 800-440-0680 to opt out.